 It may be a fantasy on screen, but in New Zealand, Middle-earth is far from fiction.
 When you travel through the heart of the country, you'll discover a picturesque world of emerald hills, rugged mountains, and magical forests.

 Looking for a Tolkien-themed vacation?
 You're in luck.
-We're celebrating 15 years of Middle Earth travel with a list of 20 hobbit haunts you should visit.
+We have gathered a list of 20 hobbit haunts you should visit.

 See the real ‘Shire' when you visit this fully intact film set surrounded by the emerald hills and lush dairy pastures of the Waikato.
 Wander the hobbit holes, visit the party tree and have a drink at the green dragon to end the experience.

 A spectacular South Island spot where many scenes in Rohan were shot — including the journey from Edoras to Helm's Deep where you can locate the Remarkables or ‘Misty Mountains' in the background.

 Used in both the Lord of the Rings and the Hobbit trilogies Twizel is instantly recognisable from the big screen.
 Part of the Wargs chase was filmed here as was the largest battle scene ever — the Battle of the Pelennor Fields.

 Although one of the most spectacular locations, the Putangirua Pinnacles is one of the least visited due to its isolation.
 Also known as ‘Dimholt Road,' this was where Aragorn, Legolas, and Gimli sought the paths of the dead.

 Home to one of the most sinister Lord of the Rings locations, Mt Ngauruhoe, was digitally altered to appear as Mt Doom, the stronghold of the Dark Lord Sauron in Mordor.